filetrust/Squads-And-Maps/Definitions/Issue-Fields.md

 **Reporter**
 The person who created the item.
 This has no other significance in our workflow and be hidden for most Issue Types.

+**Labels**
+Labels will be used to tag an issue to indicate a need for editingor refinement on an Issue.
+Examples of existing labels are:
+'needs-description', 'needs-outcomes', needs-keyresults','to-delete', 'needs-stakesholders', 'needs-customers'.